 This program offers study abroad students the opportunity to live with an Argentine host family.
-The home stay option in Buenos Aires includes traditional and nontraditional families including nuclear families with young children, single professionals, young couples with no children, and older couples whose children visit but do not live at home.
-Housing includes two meals per day—breakfast, and either lunch or dinner.
+Host options may be traditional and nontraditional, including nuclear families with young children, single professionals, young couples with no children, and older couples whose children visit but do not live at home.
+Housing includes two meals per day: breakfast and either lunch or dinner.
 Host families and students arrange their own meal schedules.

-A three-day orientation session at the beginning of the program will introduce you to the city of Buenos Aires, Argentine culture, and the program.
-The orientation includes specially-designed sessions on health and safety, local living logistics, and community engagement opportunities.
-All orientation activities are based on the Spanish profiles of students and are run by the CIEE Study Center student coordinators who use the orientation sessions as an opportunity to create direct relationships with individual students, which provide support and guidance throughout the term.
+A three-day orientation session at the beginning of the program introduces students to the city of Buenos Aires, Argentine culture, and the program.
+Orientation includes specially designed sessions on health and safety, local living logistics, and community engagement opportunities.
+All orientation activities are based on the Spanish profiles of students and are run by the CIEE student coordinators.
+During orientation activities, these coordinators create direct relationships with individual students, which provide support and guidance throughout the term.
 At the end of the orientation, students sign a commitment form by which they acknowledge and accept all the program’s policies.

 You are encouraged to bring a wireless-enabled laptop.
 While not guaranteed, many host families have Internet access in their homes.
-You will have wireless internet access at the CIEE Study Center and Internet cafés throughout the city.
-While local connection speeds may not match up to typical U.S. standards, internet is relatively reliable throughout the city.
-The Study Center also has a computer lab with internet access and printers for your use.
+You will have wireless Internet access at the CIEE Study Center and Internet cafés throughout the city.
+While local connection speeds may not match up to typical U.S. standards, Internet access is relatively reliable throughout the city.
+The Study Center also has a computer lab with Internet access and printers for your use.

-The academic program is supplemented by field trips and excursions to various points of cultural interest such as a day trip to an Estancia and the historic town of San Antonio de Areco where you will share traditional foods, learn about dressage, gaucho skills, and folk dances.
-You will also travel to Uruguay by boat for a three-night stay in the cities of Montevideo and Colonia del Sacramento.
+The academic program is supplemented by field trips and excursions to various points of cultural interest such as a day trip to an estancia, or cattle ranch, and the historic town of San Antonio de Areco, where you'll share traditional foods, and learn about dressage, gaucho skills, and folk dances.
+You'll also travel to Uruguay by boat for a two-night stay in the cities of Montevideo and Colonia del Sacramento.
 In both cities, you'll visit the historic waterfronts, attend cultural and musical events, and learn about the linguistic particularities of the Uruguayan side of the Rio de la Plata region.
 Cultural activities are organized and conducted by language level in order to better support your language learning and ensure small group experiences.
-Trips are typically led by language instruction staff that use distinct aspects of the local culture as vehicles for facilitating language learning goals of students and the Program.
+Trips are typically led by language instruction staff that use distinct aspects of the local culture as vehicles for facilitating language-learning goals of students and the program.

 Cultural Immersion Groups

 These groups provide an opportunity to meet other young Argentines and participate in cultural activities organized around a common interest.
-Current special interest groups include the Fútbol and the Conversation Clubs.
+Current special interest groups include the fútbol and conversation clubs.

-This intensive summer study abroad program lasts six weeks.
-All academic activities are dedicated to Spanish language acquisition through formal classroom instruction combined with experiential and cultural education activities aimed at facilitating language learning through active engagement with the local culture.
+This intensive summer study abroad program lasts about eight weeks.
+All academic activities are dedicated to Spanish language acquisition through formal classroom instruction combined with experiential and cultural education activities aimed at engaging with the local culture.
 Students complete 15 hours of class per week, delivered entirely in Spanish.
 Students are divided into different language level groups (profiles) according to their language ability as determined by American Council on the Teaching of Foreign Languages (ACTFL)-based pre-program assessments.
-Participants are evaluated using two methods—the first, an online assessment prior to leaving the U.S., which provides an initial indicator of language skills to be completed and returned to resident staff in Buenos Aires, the second, completed upon arrival to Buenos Aires, consists of written and oral exams in person.
-Students within any given Spanish profile (level) must complete two mandatory three-credit courses.
-Content and teaching methods are supervised by the CIEE Spanish Language Academic Coordinator.
+Participants are evaluated using two methods.
+The first is an online assessment prior to leaving the U.S., which provides an initial indicator of language skills to resident staff in Buenos Aires.
+The second, completed upon arrival to Buenos Aires, consists of in - person written and oral exams.
+Students within any given Spanish level must complete two mandatory 3-credit courses.
+Content and teaching methods are supervised by the CIEE Spanish language academic coordinator.

 Instructional methods and teaching standards will be familiar to most students who have studied foreign languages on typical U.S. college campuses.
 All instructors are local Argentines versed in delivery of second language instruction and the standards of language levels according to the American Council on the Teaching of Foreign Languages (ACTFL).
 Program staff and resources are available to assist students in navigating any challenges faced in adapting to differences in academic culture.
 Students are introduced to and prepared for the academic life of the program through orientation activities and materials, ongoing advising, and contact and language exchange with local students.

 Nature of Classes